kirniy/nexus-space-website/nexus-web/yandex-functions/DEPLOY_INSTRUCTIONS.md

 ## Environment Variables

-- `BOT_TOKEN`: Telegram bot token (same as VNVNC)
+- `BOT_TOKEN`: Telegram bot token - `102934750:AAE9kVClDad9yAyk8f2cYhrcsYqJeDybfLo`
-- `CHAT_IDS`: Comma-separated list of Telegram chat IDs to send notifications
+- `CHAT_IDS`: Comma-separated list of Telegram chat IDs - `429156227,433491`

 ## Notes

-- The function uses the same Telegram bot as the VNVNC website
+- The function uses the NEXUS Telegram bot (@nexus_space_bot)
-- Messages are tagged with "NEXUS" to distinguish from VNVNC submissions
+- Messages are tagged with "NEXUS" to distinguish from other submissions
 - All times are in Moscow timezone
 - The function handles CORS automatically for browser requests
+- API endpoint is available at: `https://d5d621jmge79dusl8rkh.kf69zffa.apigw.yandexcloud.net/api/nexus-form`